JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

     As mentioned earlier, this is the updated version of the class we have written earlier.
 In the previous version, we had only defined the relation and nothing else.
 The first thing to do is to add a schedule followed by checking the InfectedStatus of the individuals and the people around.
 The latter is done so we can look at the probability of getting infected and then do a coin toss with this probability to determine if the person in question does get infected.

-    * numberOfTicksInADay is used to define how many Ticks a person experiences is a day.
-Since the duration of the infection (in days) is fixed, the numberOfTicksInADay will dictate the increments in the simulation.
+    * numberOfTicksInADay is used to define how many ``Ticks`` a person experiences is a day.
+Since the duration of the infection (in days) is fixed, the ``numberOfTicksInADay`` will dictate the increments in the simulation.
     * incrementInfectionDuration updates the day in the simulation.
 This is done after all the ticks have been completed in the day, and only after this can we move to the next day.
     * checkForInfection is a function that is used to check whether a susceptible individual gets infected.
-If the location is not empty, then the number of people present at that location are counted and are infected and this is stored as infectedNeighbourCount.
-Using these value, a appropriate biased coin toss is done and if it comes ``True``, then the susceptible individual contracts the disease.
-The InfectionStatus will changed from susceptible to infected
+If the location is not empty, then the number of people present at that location are counted and are infected and this is stored as ``infectedNeighbourCount``.
+Using these value, an appropriate biased coin toss is done and if it comes ``True``, then the susceptible individual contracts the disease.
+The ``InfectionStatus`` will changed from susceptible to infected
-    * checkForRecovery looks at infected individuals and if the last day for infection has been reached, then the InfectionStatus changes from Infected to Recovered.
+    * checkForRecovery looks at infected individuals and if the last day for infection has been reached, then the ``InfectionStatus`` changes from ``Infected`` to ``Recovered``.
-    * isSusceptible, isInfected, isRecovered changes the infection status to Susceptible, Infected, Recovered respectively.
+    * isSusceptible, isInfected, isRecovered changes the infection status to ``Susceptible``, ``Infected``, ``Recovered`` respectively.
     * decodeNode take the string and return the corresponding node.
     * We then add behaviour for each of the states.